shrimpyuk/CR-10-Smart-Klipper/README.md

+## DO NOT USE YET, STILL PORTING.

+Thanks to @KoenVanduffel for the original configuration for the CR-6 SE in which this was forked from.

-# CR-6 Klipper configuration helper
+# CR-10 Smart Klipper configuration helper
-A repository for Klipper firmware details for the Creality CR-6 printers.
+A repository for Klipper firmware details for the Creality CR-10 Smart printers.
 This repo focusses on using Klipper and the Fluidd front end.
 In this configuration there is no need for OctoPi - Fluidd is way more responsive than OctoPi.

 ## Installation description: